TV Tropes Needs Your Help

 - Spy Catsuit: Zak wears one.
 Unfortunately, it's colored a very light shade of brown, making it look like he's naked, save for his giant, white boots, and battle harness.

 - Stuff Blowing Up: At certain points, you can blow entire bases to kingdom come...usually by failing to do something correctly.

 - The Many Deaths of You: You will die.
 A lot.
 And more often then not, in hilarious ways.

 - The Stinger: During the credits, we hear a rescue team as they find Zak.

-- Token Romance: Early on, you meet a guard, who then runs away as the base is attacked.
+- Token Romance: Early on, you meet a guard named Gia, who then runs away as the base is attacked.
 After fending off the attackers, she demands Zak to kiss her.
 They've known each other for about 45 seconds at that point.
 The player can choose to kiss her or not:

 - If he kisses her, Santos, the man who owns the oil rig, will have his guards taze him.
 Zak wakes up to an interrogation with Santos believing he led the attacking force to the oil rig; the player must escape, fight the guards, and steal the fighter Zak came to the oil rig for in the first place.

-- If he doesn't kiss her, Santos tells Gia to "quit screwing around."
+- If he doesn't kiss her, Gia angrily walks off, and Santos orders an immediate evacuation of the oil rig.
 The entire sub-plot above is skipped, and Zak is simply given the fighter.
 Your aircraft is booby-trapped either way, requiring you to defuse the bomb in both scenarios.

 - Why Am I Ticking?: Turns out Devlin implanted a bomb in your head before the game started, so that when you finally reached Cyberia itself, he would detonate it, taking out it, and you, at the same time.